Segele/Segele/README.md

 - 👋 Hi, I’m @Segele
-- 👀 I’m interested in JavaScipt
+- 👀 I’m a Front-End developer
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning React
 - 💞️ I’m looking forward to collaborate with anybody
 - 📫 How to reach me:  on emmansheg2002@gmail.com